mrdrozdov-github/ADBarButtonFactory/README.md

 ### Problem

-It's non-trivial to manipulate the "highlighted" background color of the iOS UIBarButtonItem.
+Since iOS 7 it's non-trivial to manipulate the "highlighted" background color of a UIBarButtonItem with text label.

 ### Solution